lmtani/leucophaei-assembly/README.md

 1. Map Illumina reads into canu contigs.
 1. Run Pilon to improve the assembly.
 1. Evaluate the assembly completeness with BUSCO.
+1. Compare contigs with the submitted assembly using LAST

 ![diagram](https://user-images.githubusercontent.com/12699242/99152175-e08cf100-267e-11eb-9c3e-a1ff8f4a5c3b.png)